 The 2025 map integrates advances in earth sciences and global best practices, particularly probabilistic seismic hazard mapping, to produce a far more realistic assessment of India’s earthquake risk.

-The New Seismic Zonation: What Has Changed?
+The New Seismic Zonation (Withdrawn)

 Introduction of Zone VI- The Highest Risk Category